-Action/ Item Status Completion Date/ Goal Airport Property 1.
-Drain Critical areas of standing water located On-going On-going in jurisdictional wetlands 2.
+Action/ Item Status Completion Date/ Goal Airport Property Butter Sour 1.
+Drain Critical areas of standing water located in jurisdictional wetlands On-going On-going 2.
 Drain or fill areas of standing water, non- jurisdictional wetlands On-going On-going 3.
-Clear trees and brush along canals and others areas attracted by wildlife On-going On-going 4.
-Planning will ensure any future retaining pond will be built will include the ability to drain completely within 48 hours.
+Clear trees and brush along canals and other areas attracted by wildlife On-going On-going 4.
+The Airport will ensure any future retaining ponds are built to current FAA advisory circular standards.
 On-going On-going 5.
 All future perimeter fence construction will include a subterranean barrier to discourage mammals from digging underneath.
 On-going On-going AOA Action Items 6 Maintain airfield grass height at a length least desirable to wildlife On-going On-going

-7. Locate and excavate any fox or burrowing owl dens for backfill.
-On-going On-going 8.
-Seasonal weed control of milled safety areas On-going On-going 9.
-ARS Vegetation project will be evaluated for continuance, or relocation Completed/ project Cancelled May 2019 10.
-Removal of inactive powerlines on AOA Complete August 2018 11.
-Airport will complete work to ensure proper drainage from rwy 35 apprch, non- jurisdictional wetland.
-Complete September 2020 Airport Property within 2 miles of AOA 12.
-Airport will deliver plan for removal of ponding water from areas adjacent to the Main Entrance/ Exit to Airport Terminals Complete Area monitored 1 year no act ion needed 13.
+7. Locate and when necessary, excavate and backfill fox dens that present a hazard to On-going On-going 0 operations on the airfield.
+8. Seasonal weed control of milled safety areas On-going On-going 9.
+ARS Vegetation project will be evaluated for Completed/ May 2019 continuance, or relocation project 10 D 1 C' ' 1' 10 A O A Cancelled 4 2010 10.
+Removal of inactive powerlines on AOA Completed August 2018 11.
+Airport will complete work to ensure proper drainage from RWY 35 approach, non-jurisdictional wetland.
+Completed September 2020 Airport Property within 2 miles of AOA 12.
+Airport will deliver plan for removal of ponding water from areas adjacent to the Main Entrance/ Exit to Airport Terminals Completed Area monitored 1 year no action needed 13.
 Airport will coordinate with Rose Park Golf Course to determine a cooperative mitigation plan of the Canada Goose Population that exists in the area.
-Complete August 2020 14.
+Completed August 2020 14.
 Airport will deliver a management plan to reduce the hazards that exist on the former golf course.
+Vegetation management plan established and periodic canal surveys on aquatic wildlife conducted by the DWR/DNR.
+Currently under survey for conversion to a parking lot facility and employee screening center.
 15. Airport will coordinate with SLC Corp to determine future land use of the former golf course and implementation of USDA habitat modification recommendations.
-Complete August 2020 1.4 Airport Property within 5 miles of AOA 16.
+Completed August 2020 Airport Property within 5 miles of AOA 16.
 Airport will coordinate with ACOE and deliver water management plan for wetland mitigation site to reduce wildlife hazards.
-On-going August 2021 17 Other Obtain Agricultural truck to eliminate need for third party vendor application of herbicide, and pesticide.
-In progress August 2023 18.
-Acquire Wildlife dedicated vehicle, making mitigation surveys, and wildlife control work more effective in wetland area CAP request pending completion August 2022 19.
-Acquire less invasive hazing tool for waterfowl in public pond areas completed RC boat acquired 2017 20.
-Airport will coordinate with Wildlife Services to determine if a conclusion could be gained from collected Raptor telemetry data.
-Completed May 2020 21.
-Airport will coordinate with DWR on AWPE research project, for determination of course Ongoing January 2021 update
+On-going August 2021 Other 17 Obtain Agricultural truck to eliminate need Completed Vehicle for third party vendor application of Fillian purchased herbicide, and pesticide.
+2021

-1 1 of actions 22.
-The Airport Will deliver a GIS mapping process to identify and log swallow nesting locations.
-The info will help to track swallow activity trends, and identify problem areas which should be monitored regularly during nesting season.
-Complete February 2020 23.
-The Airport Will deliver a GIS mapping process to identify and log Duck nesting locations.
-The info will help to track Duck nesting areas which should be monitored regularly during nesting season.
-In- Progress March 2021 24.
-Finalize list of adjacent landowners with Wildlife Hazards located on property.
-Complete contact log, and document conversations.
-In Progress September 2021
+18. Acquire Wildlife dedicated vehicle, making Completed ATV

+mitigation surveys, and wildlife control work purchased

+more effective in wetland area 2021

+19. Acquire less invasive hazing tool for Completed RC boat

+waterfowl in public pond areas acquired

+2017

+20. Airport will coordinate with Wildlife Services Completed May 2020

+to determine if a conclusion could be gained -

+from collected Raptor telemetry data.

+21. Airport will coordinate with DWR on AWPE Ongoing January 2021

+research project, for determination of course of update

+actions -

+22. The Airport Will deliver a GIS mapping Completed February

+process to identify and log swallow nesting - 2020

+locations.
+The info will help to track swallow

+activity trends and identify problem areas

+which should be monitored regularly during

+nesting season.

+23. The Airport Will deliver a GIS mapping In Progress March 2021

+process to identify and log Duck nesting

+locations.
+The info will help to track Duck

+nesting areas which should be monitored

+regularly during nesting season.

+24. Finalize list of adjacent landowners with In Progress October

+Wildlife Hazards located on property.
+2023

+Complete contact log, and document

+conversations.